PastVirtual

 Administrative Director at Office of Court Administration, State of Texas

-Professor at University of Toronto Law Faculty, Schwartz Reisman Institute for Technology and Society
+Gillian Hadfield is a Professor of Law at the University of Toronto Law Faculty and the Schwartz Reisman Institute for Technology and Society.

 J.J.
 Prescott

-Professor at University of Michigan Law School, Founder, Matterhorn
+Professor of Law at University of Michigan Law School

 Jens Frankenreiter